twitter/finagle/guide/_sources/Metrics.rst.txt

   A counter of the number of backup requests sent.

 **backups/backups_won**
-  A counter of the number of backup requests that completed before the original, regardless of whether they succeeded.
+  A counter of the number of backup requests that completed successfully before the original request.

 **backups/budget_exhausted**
   A counter of the number of times the backup request budget (computed using the current value